 The reveal of the security camera came so late in the episode that it felt like a major Ass Pull.
 Squidward apparently didn't notice it, but how does Krabs not even think about it being there until the very end?

 "Karen 2.0".
 Namely, the ending.
 Basically, the episode is about Plankton making a replacement for Karen and throwing her out.
 She then goes to work at the Krusty Krab in revenge, declaring that she never wants to see Plankton again.
 However, when Plankton and "Karen 2" later show up at the Krusty Krab, the two Karens end up fighting; in the process, Karen 2 hurts Plankton.
-This is when the infuriating part happens: Karen responds to Plankton getting hurt by completely trashing Karen 2...and then goes back to Plankton.
-Uh, Karen...this is the same guy who constantly blames you for his mistakes, already cheated on you once with the mother of his arch-rival, forgets your wedding anniversary, left you to die in a frozen wasteland as part of a wild goose chase, and has just cheated on you a second time.
+This is when the infuriating part happens: Karen responds to Plankton getting hurt by completely trashing Karen 2... and then goes back to Plankton.
+Uh, Karen... this is the same guy who constantly blames you for his mistakes, already cheated on you once with the mother of his arch-rival, forgets your wedding anniversary, left you to die in a frozen wasteland as part of a wild goose chase, and has just cheated on you a second time.
 And didn't you declare that you never wanted to see him again five minutes earlier?
 It seems to be some sort of weird abusive undertones in this relationship.
 They hate each other, but can't stand to be apart from each other.
-But let's be honest: Plankton and Karen still being together isn't doing them any favors...well, except when Plankton needs to remember to blink.
+But let's be honest: Plankton and Karen still being together isn't doing them any favors... well, except when Plankton needs to remember to blink.

 The first act of "Restraining SpongeBob".
 In this episode, the writers crank the Squidward abuse up to ridiculous levels.
 The episode starts with Spongebob being annoying and Squidward telling him to stop as usual.
 Squid gets distracted and ends up putting his arm on a hot grill.
-Now in an early season SpongeBob this would have been sufficient (I actually though that part was kind of funny).
+Now in an early season of SpongeBob this would have been sufficient (I actually though that part was kind of funny).
 However, due to a combination of bad luck and Spongebob's klutziness, Squidward FALLS IN A DEEP FRIER AND GETS FRIED INTO A NUGGET.
 We get to hear Squidward's screams of absolute pain while all this happens.
 As if that horrifying sequence weren't enough "fried" Squidward gets tossed into a customer hands, thanks to more of Spongebob's clumsiness, and the customer BITES INTO SQUIDWARD'S FLESH.
 Oh, and did I mention that we get to hear more yells of terror from Squidward and the customer as well.
 I know that slapstick has always been a part of Spongebob, but this was not only disgusting to watch but down right terrifying.

 That's not the only bad moment.
 Just when Squidward is finally getting relaxation, Mr. Krabs hires Patrick to stand in SpongeBob's place.
 Patrick annoys Squidward by following him EVERYWHERE and being in his private space.
 And to top it all off, Mr. Krabs doesn't do a thing about it.
 In fact, when Patrick uses Squidward's clarinet as a toilet plunger, he congratulates Patrick!What a kind and loyal boss.
+Then again, this is Mr. Krabs, a JerkassDesignated Hero galore.

 He must've only congratulated Patrick for fixing the toilets no matter if he was using a toilet plunger or not.
 But yeah, that's annoying.

 "Bubble Troubles".
 HOO BOY!
 Spongebob and Patrick ruin Sandy's air supply and try to get her with oxygen.
-Spongebob than tries to get to the top of the ocean for oxygen in a bubble.
-How he did it.
+Spongebob then tries to get to the top of the ocean for oxygen in a bubble.
+How he did it?
 AN OXYGEN TANK!
 Why didn't they just use the flippin' oxygen tank to give Sandy air instead of going through so much trouble?
 They came close to causing Sandy to drown when they had an oxygen tank all along!

 It was probably meant to be a "we could have avoided this plot" joke, seeing how single-minded they were on using the tank ONLY for reaching the bubble.
 Unfortunately, this joke was too stupid to work, and thus creates the Wall Banger we see here.

 The "special" "Frozen Face-Off".
 I wasn't really sure what to expect in a episode like this but the promo looked interesting; Spongebob and friends in a race around a frozen Bikini Bottom.
 Then cue the beginning of the episode.
 Everyone's there ready to race, Spongebob, Patrick, Mr. Krabs, Plankton, etc. which is apparently being funded by a generous benefactor who's giving a million dollars to the winner.
-We see Plankton escaping from behind everyone just before the race begins...and sure enough, turns out the whole race was set up by Plankton as part of YET ANOTHER FUTILE attempt to steal the Krabby Patty formula.
+We see Plankton escaping from behind everyone just before the race begins... and sure enough, turns out the whole race was set up by Plankton as part of YET ANOTHER FUTILE attempt to steal the Krabby Patty formula.
 This concept has been done to death already, and we should get to have just ONE episode with Plankton that doesn't have him trying to steal the formula, which we all know he gets eventually in The Spongebob Movie (which is canon as the Grand Finale).

 "Walking Small" was one episode featuring Plankton where he didn't try to steal the formula.

 The punishment Squidward received after reading SpongeBob's diary in Little Yellow Book.
 The patriots at the Krusty Krab hate him, Ok.
-Squidward making the news, What.
+Squidward making the news, what.
 Squidward's house taken away?
 That's crossing the line!
 Squidward being chained up in the middle of town for the townsfolks to throw tomatoes at him?!
 ARE YOU SERIOUS?!

 To add to the stupidity, the townspeople were laughing with Squidward when he was reading the diary at the Krusty Krab, and were even making fun of Spongebob along with him.
 When Spongebob cries about his diary being read, however, the townspeople suddenly get all defensive, saying things like, "I didn't know that was someone's diary!", despite Squidward reading all those embarrassing things and even using the phrase "Dear Diary..."!
 What The Hell, Townspeople? doesn't even begin to describe the hypocrisy.